SpeedyTransforms

 flipsign,

-Divergence of a vector u, v written into div, div = ∇⋅(u, v). u, v are expected to have a 1/coslat-scaling included, then div is not scaled. flipsign option calculates -∇⋅(u, v) instead. add option calculates div += ∇⋅(u, v) instead. flipsign and add can be combined.
+Divergence of a vector u, v written into div, div = ∇⋅(u, v). u, v are expected to have a 1/coslat-scaling included, otherwise div is scaled.
+Acts on the unit sphere, i.e. it omits 1/radius scaling as all gradient operators, unless the radius keyword argument is provided. flipsign option calculates -∇⋅(u, v) instead. add option calculates div += ∇⋅(u, v) instead. flipsign and add can be combined.
 This functions only creates the kernel and calls the generic divergence function _divergence! subsequently.

 source